igorls/context-builder/README.md

 - 🔍 **Powerful Filtering & Preview:**
   Easily include only the file extensions you need and use the instant `--preview` mode to see what will be processed.

 - ⚙️ **Configuration-First:**

   Use a `context-builder.toml` file to store your preferences for consistent, repeatable outputs.
+Initialize a new config file with `--init`.

 - 🔁 **Automatic Per-File Diffs:**
   When enabled, automatically generates a clean, noise-reduced diff showing what changed between snapshots.